-If an order is made under sub-section 193(a), the applicant must lodge a copy of the order with the Registrar within 21 days after it is made.
+If an order is made under section 193, the applicant must lodge a copy of the order with the Registrar within 21 days after it is made.

 Derivative actions

 196. Bringing, or intervening in, proceedings on behalf of a company